Wollongong is naturally prone to flooding.

 Visit our Catchments page for information about our research, plans and work on catchments in your area.

 Bridges, culverts and stormwater channels can become blocked during floods.
 Understanding how blockage is likely to affect floodwater is a key part of our research and planning for floods.

-To find our more, read the Wollongong Blockage Policy Review Summary Report.
-PDF, 1898.12 KB
+To find our more, read Chapter E13 of the Wollongong Development Control Plan PDF, 1824.81 KB

 Council looks after watercourses, including creeks, overflow paths and drainage pipes, on Council-owned land.
 We have a maintenance program for this.